 Guest [Dr. Katz]: Miss Ann, a lot depends on the age of the child.
 By about 3, it is important not to push or pressure a child who is shy.
 One approach is to reassure the child that you understand he or she is not "ready" to enter a group or join with others, but then always add, "If you want me to help you, I'll be right over there.
 Just let me know when you are ready."
 That way, the child is not locked into his role of the "shy one," and you are giving him a chance to take the initiative in approaching others.

-Participant [connie]: The president is pushing for more preliteracy education in the early childhood classroom.
+Participant [connie]: [President George W. Bush was then] pushing for more preliteracy education in the early childhood classroom.
 There is a tendency for many folks to see this as a way of pushing down curriculum and taking away play/developmentally appropriate activities.
 What impact do you see this making on our children's social development when so much emphasis is placed on cognitive skills?

 Guest [Dr. Katz]: Connie, many of us share your concerns.
 I think we have to get together as a profession and find the best ways to respond to this pressure and, at the same time, provide ample opportunities for children to cooperate on activities and to play as well.
 Perhaps we have to take some things out of the curriculum too.